 (EDIT: I wrote this on the fly and did not proofread or whatsoever.
 Typos and grammar lapses ahead.
 Please do not judge me.
 HAHA)

-Imagine a seven year old kid reading the editorial and interpreting that for an adult.
-It did not made sense to me.
+Imagine a seven-year-old kid reading the editorial and interpreting that for an adult.
+It did not make sense to me.
 I would roll my eyes so hard that it reaches the back of my brain.

-I would think of creative ways to make this papers disappear.
+I would think of creative ways to make these papers disappear.
 But my mom has a stockpile of old issues that she pulls out of nowhere.

 She made me do this every single day until it grew on me.

 From editorial to crossword puzzles, to comic strips.
 That’s how it all started.

 Maybe that also explains my love for news at a young age.
 Reading and smelling every page as I turn and fold them.
 I grew up with adults telling me how advanced I am in terms of outlook in life and the quality of conversations that I have.
 My small talk opener would always be “read the news lately?”

 It made me sound smarter than an average kid.